E-Printer/haircut-hysteria/README.md

 **Appointments**

 The Appointments section allows site visitors to create, edit and delete upcoming appointments and receive confirmation that this has been done.

 When a user is logged in, they can see My Bookings to view all their bookings and amend them.

 **Services**

+We added a services section with tables, details and pricing options for the different services on offer.

 **The Footer**

 The Footer has links to the various relevant professional and social media pages for the site owner.

-**Reigster**
+**Register**

 The site has a facility to sign up as a user in order this enables them to create, edit or delete their own reviews or comments on project posts.